IRNAS/GoodEnoughCNC-PlasmaCutter/README.md

-# GoodEnoughCNC-PlasmaCutter
+# GoodEnoughCNC-Hybrid

-**Good Enough CNC Plasma Cutter - very low cost and simple, suitable for everyone. **
+**Good Enough CNC Hybrid - very low cost and simple, suitable for everyone.
+Can be mill, plasma or laser cutter.**

 *Bill of materials and instructions in: Plasma - Files for release -> instructions*